anpag/mAIrc-1/README.md

-Here’s a detailed **README.md** file for your project documentation, covering everything we've done so far:

----

 # **Recursive GPT Implementation in C++**

 This project aims to implement a GPT-like architecture in C++ with a focus on recursive reasoning capabilities.
 The project is structured to ensure scalability and modularity for future expansion.